MicrosoftDocs/cpp-docs/docs/mfc/reference/coleipframewndex-class.md

  A pointer to the pane that serves as origin.

 ### Return Value
- Returns `TRUE` if the operation is successful.
-Otherwise returns `FALSE`.
+ Returns TRUE if the operation is successful.
+Otherwise returns FALSE.

 ### Remarks
  Call this method to dock several pane objects in a predefined order.
 This method docks the pane specified by *pBar* to the left of the pane specified by *pLeftOf*.